hal/docs/building-blocks/extensions.md

 Any extension has access to the regular framework contract, all of it's services and the full dependency injection scope.
 In order the get an idea how extensions are setup, we provide a [maven archetype][3] to get started quickly.
 The archetype creates an extension with a presenter / view tuple to edit the top level attributes of a given subsystem.

-Normally an extension is a multi maven module which consists of the following sub modules:
+An extension is a multi maven module which consists of the following sub modules:

 - `gui`: Contains the GWT code for the extension
 - `app`: Provides a GWT module to run and test the extension